AlexeiGorbal/TMS_An_15_Homework_Lesson_6/README.md

 # TMS_An_15_Homework_Lesson_6
-This repository contains the homework of lesson5
+This repository contains the homework of lesson6 and the additional folder contains additional tasks